University of Missouri - Columbia Archives

 "Broadside" is the term applied to a publication bearing information, printed as a single page, on one side of the sheet.
 It is usually intended to be posted, publicly distributed, or sold.

-6-6-19.
-When describing photographs, indicate whether the photograph is color or black and white.
-The dimensions of the photograph are not necessary.
+6-5-23.
+When describing photographs, indicate whether the photograph is color or black and white, with the latter being abbrevated as "b/w".
+Providing dimensions of photographs is generally not necessary.

 Return to the Table of Contents